-Counter type: Logie and Vaki Operating: Jan - Dec 2020 Performance: Good Verified: Yes
+Counter type: Logie and Vaki Operating: Jan - Dec 2021

 The Fish counters at Blackcastle in Navan, Co.
-Meath consist of 6 different channels which count fish travelling up and down the River Boyne system.
+Meath consist of 6 different channels which count fish travelling up and down the River Boyne.
 These are made up of 4 crumps which record fish as they pass over the weir and two Vaki counters that count fish as they pass through two tunnels on either side of the crump weirs.
 The counters account for approximately 20% of the total width of the channel at Blackcastle.
 The weir at Blackcastle makes up the remaining 80%.

-The counters give an accurate total of the fish that travel through them; the number of fish that cross up and down across Blackcastle Weir is unknown.
+The counters give an accurate total of the fish that travel through them; the number of fish that cross up and down across Blackcastle Weir remains unknown.
 This counter provides a partial count but counts a high percentage of the run of fish.
-The counter functioned well throughout the year.
-The hardware used to download the counter has had some minor upgrades during 2020 and will be upgraded to full high definition in 2021.
-Five days of counting were lost due in February during changeover of equipment - however, not a lot of fish would be expected to be travelling upstream at this time of the year.
+The counter site suffered a significant electrical event during the year and the Logie counter and Vaki counter were damaged as a result.
+A new Logie counter was installed on the site and is working well.
+The Vaki counters need to be replaced with new units.